wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Import the Database JSON File

 Let's import an example database that already contains some slots allocated and where you'll be able to add and remove future slots.
-You can create a file called `myAppointments.json` and from the console add import it.
+You can create a file called `myAppointments.json` with the content from the below snippet in your computer import it from the Firebase Console.

 ```JSON
 myAppointments.json